deis/deis/docs/roadmap/roadmap.rst

 Deis Roadmap
 ============
-The Deis Roadmap is a community document created as part of our open :ref:`planning`.
+The Deis Roadmap is a community document created as part of the open :ref:`planning`.
-Each roadmap item describes a high-level capability or grouping of features we deem important to the future of Deis.
+Each roadmap item describes a high-level capability or grouping of features that are deemed important to the future of Deis.

-Given our rapid :ref:`Release Schedule, <release_schedule>` roadmap items are designed to provide a sense of direction over many releases.
+Given the project's rapid :ref:`Release Schedule, <release_schedule>` roadmap items are designed to provide a sense of direction over many releases.

 Update Service
 --------------
 Deis must support 100% automated, zero-downtime updates of the control plane.
 Like CoreOS, Deis clusters should be attached to an alpha, beta or stable channel and rely on an automatic update mechanism.
-To accomplish this, we plan to use the `Google Omaha Protocol`_ as implemented by `CoreUpdate`_.
+To accomplish this, Deis plans to use the `Google Omaha Protocol`_ as implemented by `CoreUpdate`_.

  - [ ] Update client/agent
  - [ ] Update server